-Small customers are overcharged by any minimum system method if it does not include an adequate credit for the demand carried by the minimum system, because the minimum system carries a much larger percentage of the demand of small residential customers than it does of the demand of large customers.11
+Small customers are overcharged by any minimum system method if it does not include an adequate credit for the demand carried by the minimum system, because the minimum system carries a much larger percentage of the demand of small residential customers than it does of the demand of large customers.

-While we have not analyzed the specifics of the Ontario system for purposes of preparing these comments (and plan to provide further specific analysis in the Hydro One case), we have made similar analyses for poles and conductors (wires) for a number of utilities.
+While we have not analyzed the specifics of the Ontario system for purposes of preparing these comments (and plan to provide further specific analysis in the Hydro One case), we below), this concern may be addressed.

+&lt;sup>11 It is our understanding that the OEB in the past has developed a minimum system that is intended to carry 400 watts per customer, and that the demand related costs have been subtracted from the customer costs.
+If the system components actually could only serve 400 watts per customer (a question discussed have made similar analyses for poles and conductors (wires) for a number of utilities.
 A number of technical factors come into play.
 The carrying capacity of the minimum sized poles and conductor is dependent on a number of factors including line length, reactive power, and the specific voltage of primary distribution lines.
-Nevertheless, in many cases, the smallest single-phase primary overhead conductor could carry 1000-2500 kVA, which is a significant portion of demand of a local area.12
+Nevertheless, in many cases, the smallest single-phase primary overhead conductor could carry 1000-2500 kVA, which is a significant portion of demand of a local area.
+12